Make sure you are using a walking stick or cane correctly.

 Move the weak or injured leg and the cane together.
 This way each side of the body shares the load.
 As you step forward, your walking stick and the opposite foot should hit the floor at the same time.
 Then step forward onto the stronger leg, through the middle.
 This may take practice as it is like having three legs, but persevere as walking this way will mean a smooth and even step, reducing stress on the rest of your body.

 When walking up stairs, step up with the stronger leg first and follow with the stick and weaker leg using the stick to help you push up.
 When walking down, use the stick and weaker leg first.
 The stick will help take weight off the painful limb.

 Maintain Good Posture

 Keep your back as straight as you can.
 Try not to lean too far to one side or too far forward.
 While it is OK to put weight on the walking stick, try to keep your centre of balance close to the body.
 As you walk, only swing the stick as far in front of you as your leg would normally reach, so as not to overextend your arm.

-When not in use, you can fold your waking back into 4 sections and place it in the stylish carry bag.
-You can buy a Blue Badge Co Walking sticks and bags by clicking here.
-The bag has a useful D ring, so that the stick can be attached to another bag if require.
+When not in use, you can fold your waking back into 4 sections and place the plastic holder or clip.
+You can buy a Blue Badge Co Walking sticks by clicking here.
+Please note that we no longer have any available walking stick carry cases.